 Sites, especially WordPress sites, need to be regularly maintained.
 Plugin and theme authors are continuously updating their products with more secure versions.
 The only challenge is that some updates can break your site when you least expect it.
 You press update and then faster than you can say “What the hell happened”, your site disappears or looks strange.

 You need to keep your themes and plugins updated for maximum security.
 You also need to learn how to safely update them to reduce problems.
-To learn the safe way to maintain your site, check out the training by my colleague MaAnna Stephenson – WordPress Basics video course for $10US.
+To learn the safe way to maintain your site, check out our course: the Beginner’s Guide to Maintaining Your Website.

 Check Your Backups